ramzi-amara-madi/Inventory-Tracking/README.md

 3. Run the command `docker-compose up`.
 The app will be served at localhost:3000
 4. Go to http://localhost:3000/ in your browser and the application should be running

+## How to run the app on replit
+1. You only have to click on the start button or run the command `npm start`

 ## Must know
 - An item can't be created without being associated to a warehouse.
 - A warehouse can't be deleted if there is still items associated to it